line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/expressions.md

 ### Literals

-Calling `xxxLiteral()` instead of `value()` allows you to build a literal in query.
+Call `xxxLiteral()` instead of `value()` to build a literal in queries.

 {% hint style="info" %}
-When printing a string literal, if the string includes '(single quote), the '(single quote) is changed to ''(two single quotes).
+When printing a string literal with single quotation marks, the single quotation mark (') is replaced with the two single quotation marks ('').
-For example: 'literal''s'.
+It will look like 'literal''s'.
 {% endhint %}

 | Type    | Function       | Rendered                     |